-Luke Stewart joined the Fighting Illini staff as a volunteer assistant coach for the 2014 season.
-He worked primarily with the position players and served as first-base coach during games.
+Luke Stewart enters his second season as a volunteer assistant coach on the Fighting Illini staff for the 2014-15 season.
+He works primarily with the position players and serves as first-base coach during games.

 During the 2014 season, Illinois (32-21) posted its best Big Ten record at 17-7 during the conference's 24-game schedule era, finishing in third place and playing in the Big Ten Tournament.
 Six Illini earned All-Big Ten honors, while shortstop Adam Walton was named a Freshman All-American.